 Recommended: Asir Mountains-Gods gift to a dessert

-Additionally, If you’re someone looking for a hike or mountaineering spot, this is also the region for you.
+Additionally, If you’re looking for a hike or mountaineering spot, this is also the region for you.
 Asir houses a lot of forest regions and mountains to hike and is famous for its hiking trails.

-Whether you’re in for a relaxing day or an adventure, Asir is also one of the places to visit.
+Whether you’re looking for a relaxing day or an adventure, Asir is also a place worth visiting.Â

 The Edge of The World